lucapug/nyc-bike-analytics/README.md

 ![](assets/20240415_110626_Report_JC_bikes_v2_1.png)

-Insights from the graphs above, combined with news on the bike-share service:
+Insights from the graphs above:

 Regarding the rides count by bike type, all the unknowns counts are distributed temporally in a consistent way with the schema change reported before.
-In fact before febrauary 2021, the two types (classic and e-bike) were counted together (and the e-bikes were a few percentage of the total).
-The seasonal effect is evident in the timeline with peaks of utilization in Summer every year.
+Before febrauary 2021, the two types (classic and e-bike) were counted together and probably e-bikes were an irrevelant number.
+The registration of e-bikes starts from 1st of Juin 2021, that is also the date from which the two bike-share systems of Jersey City and Hoboken were unified under the control of Citibike.
+Notice the seasonal effect in the timeline with peaks of utilization in Summer every year, as expected for this type of transportation.
+As for the hetmap interpretation, two blobs are recognizable corresponding to Hoboken and Jersey City respectively.
+The hottest points (most popular starting stations in terms of rides count) are in Jersey City Downtown at the Grove St PATH station (that is next to a PATH Station), Hamilton Park (a leisure place) and Hoboken PATH station.

 The interactive version of this report is available [here](https://lookerstudio.google.com/reporting/f5c76d75-2615-41a9-a6bb-cd2b80918131)